 Like Costco, Walmart has done well throughout the COVID-19 pandemic as an essential business.
 Because of the company’s leadership in the grocery category, stores needed to stay open to supply food to the masses throughout the coronavirus crisis.
 As a result, the company was able to maintain growth in same-store sales, revenue, and earnings, beating both top-line and bottom-line analyst expectations in the second quarter.

 Not only has the company maintained strength throughout the COVID-19 pandemic, but it has also continued to show investor appreciation through the payment of dividends.
+According to Nasdaq, the company has consistently increased its dividend payments year over year since 2013.

 Walmart has become a household name as a result of massive investments in infrastructure that have given consumers across the country access to their stores, and the company has such a strong presence in retail that it is able to offer lower prices than most other retailers.
 This strength is nothing to sneeze at, and, combined with a proven resilience through the course of the COVID-19 pandemic, it makes Walmart stock one for the books.